nareshr5/Token-Portfolio/README.md

 update:
-trying out the responsive design
+trying out the responsive design (for mobile view it is suggested to use "sm")

 MOCK DATA: